James Kellermann: Career

-Aldershot Town

 Kellermann spent his early career with Kidderminster Lions and Stourport Swifts before signing for Wolverhampton Wanderers at the age of 14.
 Following his release from Wolves he signed for Aldershot Town.

-St Mirren

 James signed a two-year contract with Scottish club St Mirren in May 2018.
 He made his debut for St Mirren on 13 July 2018 in the Scottish League Cup.
 He moved on loan to AFC Fylde in August 2018.
 He left St Mirren by mutual consent on 29 October 2019.

-Kidderminster Harriers

 In March 2020 he signed for Kidderminster Harriers.
 He was released at the end of the 2020–21 season.